zh30/git-commit-analyzer/README.md

 4. The program will analyze your staged changes and generate a suggested commit message.
 5. You can choose to use the suggested message, edit it, or cancel the commit.

-## 🤝 Contributing
+## Contributing

-We welcome contributions of any kind!
-If you have good ideas or find bugs, feel free to submit a Pull Request or create an Issue.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgements
+## Acknowledgments

-- The Rust community for excellent libraries and tools
+- The Rust community for providing excellent libraries and tools
 - Ollama for providing the llama3.1 model
 - Groq for their API service